 Smaller children are welcome at the more general assemblies, but we would ask that you encourage them to listen and sit still.
-Mrs Pattrick tries to encourage parents not to bring smaller children into the ‘single year’ assemblies so that you can focus on your older child’s performance (and it is less disruptive for everyone in general, too).
+We ask parents not to bring smaller children into the ‘single year’ assemblies so that you can focus on your older child’s performance (and it is less disruptive for everyone in general, too).
 To help make this possible, there is a crèche system in place to care for the younger ones during those assemblies.

 PLEASE NOTE THAT THE CRECHE IS ONLY RUN DURING SINGLE YEAR ASSEMBLIES!

 The crèche system is FREE, but can only function if parents also volunteer to help.
 We are not allowed to pay anyone to ‘man’ the crèche as it would not be covered by insurance if we did (parent volunteers are covered under the PA insurance).
 It is therefore essential that we all find a way to help each other wherever possible – you help at the crèche during one of the other single year assemblies in exchange for someone doing the same during your child’s assembly.